The Scoop on Deferred MBA Admissions

 Gain insight into the review process and eliminate weaknesses from your MBA application.

 There are many upsides to applying as a college senior.
-First, you have more flexibility with time to schedule test prep and application work.
-Many seniors are coursework-light when graduation nears, and their academic prowess is ripe and strong.
-Second, some deferred admissions MBA programs offer perks to college senior applicants.
-These include things such as waiving the application fee and more leniency with recommendation letters (teacher, advisor, coach, etc).
+First, you have more flexibility in scheduling test prep and application work.
+Many seniors are coursework-light as graduation nears, and their academic prowess is at its peak.
+Second, some deferred-admissions MBA programs offer perks to college seniors.
+These include waiving the application fee and more leniency with recommendation letters (teacher, advisor, coach, etc.).

 Top Deferred MBA Admissions Programs